globaleaks/whistleblowing-software/globaleaks/rest/unitTest/README.md

-# How perform the tests
+## How perform the tests

+# unit test with curl and page retrive

     $ (in GLBackend/ directory)
     $ cat env-gl-set